VladimirKrupin/friday/README.md

-### Docker project with nginx, php-fpm, mysql and phpmyadmin
+### Friday docker project with nodejs react mongodb
 _start project for local assembly_

 Append this line to /etc/hosts: